oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-install.md

 ### Install Verrazzano
 `Install Verrazzano` installs Verrazzano in the target Kubernetes cluster.
-You access this action by using the `Install Verrazzano` button on the `Verrazzano` page or the `Go` > `Install Verrazzano` menu item.
+You access this action by using the `Install Verrazzano` button on the `Installation` page or the `Go` > `Install Verrazzano` menu item.

 ### Check Verrazzano Installation Status

-Initial Verrazzano installation proceeds quickly, however, to reach completion takes a somewhat longer time.
+Initial Verrazzano installation proceeds quickly, however, reaching completion takes a somewhat longer time.
 Use the `Check Verrazzano Install Status` button or the `Go` > `Check Verrazzano Install Status` menu item to monitor its progress.